Sir Coleridge Kennard, 1st Baronet: Career

-Diplomatic career

-After serving in the Grenadier Guards like his father, he joined the Diplomatic Service, serving between 1908 and 1919, in Italy, Persia, Sweden and Finland.
+After serving in the Grenadier Guards like his father, Kennard joined the Diplomatic Service, serving between 1908 and 1919, in Italy, Persia, Sweden and Finland.

+During World War II, Kennard was imprisoned by the Germans in the concentration camp established at St Denis.
+Following his release in 1945, he published a book of doggerel verse 'Les Complaintes de St. Denis'.

 Personal life

+Kennard married twice, and fathered two sons, and is rumoured to have been bisexual, not least due to some of his homoerotic verse.

-Reportedly, while serving at the foreign office, he "became infatuated with the wife of James Frances Buckley, of Castle Gorford, in Carmarthenshire.
+While serving at the foreign office, Kennard "became infatuated with the wife of James Frances Buckley, of Castle Gorford, in Carmarthenshire.
 After Kennard made his intentions of marriage known, in writing (and threatening suicide if she did not elope with him), Buckley and his wife divorced.
 While waiting for the statutory six-month period to expire, Mrs. Buckley went to Italy and Kennard went to Persia to serve as attaché and third secretary under Sir George Head Barclay.
 While in Tehran, he met Barclay's daughter, Dorothy Katherine Barclay (c.
 1890–1953).
-Roy and Dorothy fell in love and when Mrs. Buckley travelled to Tehran to meet him, he refused to see her.
+Kennard and Dorothy fell in love, and when Mrs. Buckley travelled to Tehran to meet him, he refused to see her.
 As British Minister Plenipotentiary, who had authority over all British subjects in Persia, Sir George forced Mrs. Buckley to leave the country.

 Kennard married Dorothy on 5 April 1911, Dorothy, an author who published a book about her life in Roumania, was the only child of Barclay and his American wife, Lady Barclay, the former Beatrix Mary Jay Chapman.
 Dorothy's maternal grandfather was Henry Grafton Chapman Jr., who served as President of the New York Stock Exchange, and her uncle was noted writer John Jay Chapman.
 Her maternal great-grandfather was John Jay, the U.S. Minister to Austria-Hungary.
 Before their 1918 divorce, they were the parents of two sons: